Information for patients

 Introduction

-This leaflet tells you what to expect during and after a medical termination of pregnancy (abortion) at home which is available to women up to 10 weeks pregnant with no underlying medical conditions.
+This leaflet tells you what to expect during and after a medical termination of pregnancy (abortion) at home which is available to women up to 10 weeks pregnant with no significant medical conditions.

 Our staff understand that having a termination of pregnancy is a very difficult and emotional decision to make and they will support you and treat you with respect throughout.